Lather, rinse, and repeat—without the toxicity.

 Today, we’re looking at hair care ingredients.
 Some of us—myself included—may choose hair products largely based on marketing ploys and pretty branding.
 However, some ingredients therein can be potentially harmful not only to your hair, but also to your health.
-Here’s a closer look at hair care ingredients to avoid and which ones are best for hair health and growth.
+Here’s a closer look at ingredients to avoid in hair care, and which ones are best for hair health and growth.

 5 Worst Hair Care Ingredients

 Sulfates are strong detergents that produce foam and lather, which make us think that they’re putting in good work to fully cleanse our hair.
 On the contrary, sulfates are surfactants that bind to sebum on the scalp, damaging follicles and stripping away natural oils as the suds pile up.

 In addition to drying out hair and fading color, sulfates are potentially carcinogenic, can cause and exacerbate eczema, and can have toxic effects on the skin, eyes, mouth, and lungs.
 Sulfates go by several different names, including sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).

 Parabens are harmful preservatives added to hair care products to abate bacterial growth.

 While this additive sounds beneficial, parabens are actually known endocrine disruptors.
 Studies find that they mimic estrogen, thus spurring the growth of breast cancer cells.

 Unfortunately, many personal care products (including lotions, deodorants, and toothpaste) and even grocery items contain traces of parabens.
 It’s definitely worth investigating your labels for a paraben-free indication.